 The concept of $\Omega$-step imprimitivity will be important in this paper.
 Intuitively, on a set of cardinality $n$, the action of a transitive group is $\Omega$-step imprimitive if there is a sequence of nested block systems that is as long as possible (given $n$).
 The terms ``nested" and ``as long as possible" may not be clear, so we provide formal definitions below, including an explicit formula for $\Omega=\Omega(n)$.

-\begin{defin} Let $G$ be a transitive permutation group.
+\begin{defn} Let $G$ be a transitive permutation group.
 Let $Y$ be the set of all block systems of $G$.
 Define a partial order on $Y$ by $\mathcal{B}\le\mathcal{C}$ if and only if every block of $\mathcal{C}$ is a union of blocks of $\mathcal{B}$.
-We say that a strictly increasing sequence of $m+1$ block systems under this partial order is an {\bf \mathversion{bold}$m$-step imprimitivity sequence} admitted by $G$. \end{defin}
+We say that a strictly increasing sequence of $m+1$ block systems under this partial order is an {\bf \mathversion{bold}$m$-step imprimitivity sequence} admitted by $G$. \end{defn}

 An $m$-step imprimitivity sequence is what we referred to in our intuitive description as a ``nested" sequence.